tjbo/books/README.md

 ## BROILER PLATE
 This project uses Create React App with some broiler plate that I’ve used with success on other projects before.

-The broiler plate is primaryly in:
+The broiler plate is primarily in:

 - `src/app.js`
 - `src/index.js`
-- `src/modules.js` (chunking modules is probably total overkill for this project, but this was in my prior broiler plate, so I just left it)
+- `src/modules.js`
 - `src/reducer.js`
 - `src/common`

 ## APP STRUCTURE
-The Architexture was guided by the principles of [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) and [Worse is Better](https://en.wikipedia.org/wiki/Worse_is_better)
+The Architecture was guided by the principles of [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) and [Worse is Better](https://en.wikipedia.org/wiki/Worse_is_better)

 ### In Redux/React terms, this means: